rieckpil/progmot/content/post/writing-a-book-remotely.md

 {{< youtube oaWEKvVXucU >}}

-We were all super happy with the outcome of the release party and our progress.
-At that time we already had 500 readers and getting more and more attention.
+We were all super happy with the outcome of the release party and with our progress.
+At that time, we already had 500 readers and were getting more and more attention.

 ## Life After the 1.0 Release 🏗

 > A book is never finished; it's abandoned.
 (Gene Fowler)

 While still being euphoric about releasing finish the first version of this book within one year, we knew that our journey wouldn't stop here.
-Right after the release party, we all took some time off and focussed more on spreading the news about the release rather than planning what's next.
+Right after the release party, we all took some time off and focused more on spreading the news about the release rather than planning what was next.

-Ever since the release of version 1.0 in August 2021 we see great adoption and based on readers' feedback and also created a Slack channel for the community of the eBook for Q&A and general communication.
+Ever since the release of version 1.0 in August 2021, we see great adoption based on readers' feedback, and also created a Slack channel for the community of the eBook for Q&A and general communication.

-Both Spring Boot and AWS are more or less mature, at least those areas that we talk about: SQS, SES, RDS, web development, etc. Still, there's much going on for the library that we're using for integrating AWS services ([Spring Cloud AWS](https://awspring.io/)).
+Both Spring Boot and AWS are more or less mature, at least in the areas that we talk about: SQS, SES, RDS, web development, etc. Still, there's much going on for the library that we're using for integrating AWS services ([Spring Cloud AWS](https://awspring.io/)).
 Furthermore, we also learn even better best practices or different ways of doing things.

-Thanks to the agile nature of Leanpub and given the fact that we don't ship a physical book to our readers, we can still update the eBook post delivery.
+Thanks to the agile nature of Leanpub and given the fact that we didn't have to ship a physical book to our readers, we are still able to update the eBook post delivery.
 Leanpub has a feature to notify the readers about a new version that they can then download for free.

 While we had no strict roadmap in mind, we all agreed to keep this book up-to-date to avoid a stale book.

-Whenever there's a new update for our eBook we also send out a small release information email to our newsletter to give a short overview of the changes:
+Whenever there's a new update for our eBook, we also send out a small release information email to our newsletter to give a short overview of the changes:

 ![Stratospheric Post Release Mailing List Update](/img/stratospheric-ebook/stratospheric-post-release-mailing-list-update.png#center "Stratospheric Post Release Mailing List Update")